 Once you have a mature starter, you’ll find yourself with an abundance of discard and it adds up over time.
 Some people say not to bother discarding at all, but the point of discarding starter is to reduce the amount of starter you need to feed.
 Contrary to how to seems, discarding is to reduce waste!

 I started storing my discard into a jar to keep in the fridge and would just keep saving it up until I had enough for a larger recipe I wanted to bake with (some of the bigger recipes call for 100g of discard).
-When it’s refrigerated, it’s not quite as active or reliable to bake a sourdough boule with, but it’s plenty active enough pancakes, crackers, or cinnamon rolls.
+When it’s refrigerated, it’s not quite as active or reliable to bake a sourdough boule with, but it works fine for pancakes, banana bread, cookies, crackers, or cinnamon rolls.
 I don’t have any specific recipes for those yet, I’ve mostly been relying on sites like The Clever Carrot to guide me since I’m only about a few weeks into having a fully mature sourdough starter.
 I have been veganizing and playing around with certain recipes though, so maybe eventually I’ll start feeling confident enough to post those!

 Anyway, for posterity and for you to see what I did, here’s how I started Carter the Starter (with notes on what I wish I had done differently).
 I hope this deep dive into troubleshooting sourdough starter is helpful and that I can save you some flour along the way haha.

 - 100 g whole wheat or wholemeal rye flour